TheNathannator/PlasticBand/Docs/Other/Xbox One RB4 Wired Legacy Adapter.md

 The data for this one is unknown, it's reported in the descriptor but unfortunately it's not present in the referenced packet captures.

-### Command ID `0x24`: Request XUSB Device Info
+### Command ID `0x24`: Request Device Info

 Length: 0 bytes

-This request is sent to retrieve information about the connected XUSB device.
+This request is sent to retrieve information about the connected device.
 The info is returned under command ID `0x22`.

 ## References